-Figures 3b and 3c show the observed and simulated periods of winter area-averaged SST anomalies in the subtropical (25-45°N) and subpolar NA (45-65°N), respectively.
+Figure 3b and c show the observed and simulated periods of winter area-averaged SST anomalies in the subtropical (25-45° N) and subpolar NA (45-65° N), respectively.
 The power spectra of the area-averaged SST anomalies are also shown in Fig. S4 (for the subtropical NA) and S5 (for the subpolar NA).
 In the subtropical NA, the observed area-averaged SST anomalies have a significant interannual signal of 2 years.
-Most of CMIP5 models can reproduce the 2-4 year interannual signals of SST in this region.
-Some models such as HadGEM2-CC / ES and IPSL-CM5A-LR / MR can simulate the decadal signal of 8-20 years that is not observed, and some models even produce the multi-decadal signal, such as IPSL-CM5B-LR and NorESM1-ME.
+Most CMIP5 models can reproduce the 2-4-year interannual signals of SST in this region.
+Some models, such as HadGEM2-CC/ES and IPSL-CM5A-LR/MR, can simulate the decadal signal of 8-20 years, which is not observed, and some models even produce the multidecadal signal, such as IPSL-CM5B-LR and NorESM1-ME.
 In the subpolar NA, the observed area-averaged SST anomalies have a significant interannual signal of 3.5 years.
+There are six models that reproduce a significant period of the area-averaged SST anomalies of about 3.5 years, namely CanESM2, CESM1-BGC, GFDL-ESM2M, IPSL-CM5A-MR, IPSL-CM5B-LR, and MPI-ESM-LR; except for GFDL-ESM2G most models can reproduce the 2-year interannual signal of the SST in the region.
+Some models - such as CESM1-BGC, GFDL-ESM2G/M, HadGEM2-CC/ES, IPSL-CM5A/B-LR, and MRI-ESM1 - can also simulate the decadal or multidecadal signal of over 8 years, which is not observed.

-There are 6 models that reproduce a significant period of the area-averaged SST anomalies about 3.5 years, namely CanESM2, CESM1-BGC, GFDL-ESM2M, IPSL-CM5A-MR, IPSLwith the results of observations compared to those on the decadal scale.
-The observed periods of the area-averaged SST in the subtropical and subpolar NA only present interannual signals.
-In addition, the impact of the atmospheric anomalies (NAO) on the SST in the NA is mainly reflected in the impact of local change of wind stress on the sea-air heat flux on the interannual scales (Eden and Jung, 2001; Chen et al., 2015; Han et al., 2016).
-Therefore, we will extract the interannual signal of 2-6 years by band-pass filter based on the periods of the NAO and area-averaged SST anomalies to evaluate the relationship between the simulated NAO and SST in the CMIP5 models on the interannual scale.
+Based on the above analysis, simulated periods of the NAO indices on an interannual scale are more consistent with the results of observations compared to those on a decadal scale.
+The observed periods of the area-averaged SST in the sub-tropical and subpolar NA only present interannual signals.
+In addition, the impact of the atmospheric anomalies (NAO) on the SST in the NA is mainly reflected in the impact of local change of wind stress on the sea-air heat flux on interannual scales (Eden and Jung, 2001; Chen et al., 2015; Han et al., 2016).
+Therefore, we will extract the interannual signal of 2-6 years by band-pass filter based on the periods of the NAO and area-averaged SST anomalies to evaluate the relationship between the simulated NAO and SST in the CMIP5 models on an interannual scale.